DEC PDP11 Rebuild

 - Try to get the complex board M8047 MXV11-A Multi Purpose Card working

-- Connect a virtual tape drive running on my Notebook via M8047
+- Connect a virtual tape drive running on my Notebook via M8047 board

 - Boot RT-11 operating system from tape drive